cpsxen/cps-xen/README.md

 * Rate-monotonic scheduling (RM)
 * Deadline-monotonic scheduling (DM)

 CPS-Xen 1.1 introduces an explicit event-based mechanism for checkpointing of paravirtualized virtual machines.
-This functionality is implemented as an extention to Remus.
+This functionality is implemented as an extention to Remus(a high availability extension )[2,3].

 ### How to use?